moleculediscovery/workshop2021/index.md

 e) molecular modeling.
 Papers are supposed to follow the paper template of NeurIPS and the maximum length is 4 pages (not including references).
-The review process is double-blind -- please **anonymize your paper**!
+The review process is dual-anonymous -- please **anonymize your paper**!
 Submission on [OpenReview](https://openreview.net/group?id=moleculediscovery.github.io/2021/Workshop/ML4Molecules).

 # Important dates
- - November 3, 2021: abstract submission deadline (EXTENDED)
  - November 7, 2021: paper submission deadline (EXTENDED)
  - Late November, 2021: paper notification
  - December 13, 2021: workshop